open-tale/open-tale.github.io/_docs/03-perks.md

 #### The Running Shooter

-The character can move and attack with a long-range weapon at the same time if the attack requires a roll for Dexterity.
+The character can move and attack with a long-range weapon at the same time.
 To do so, roll for Motion and then roll for Dexterity.
 Choose the character's destination, the cell from which the character will shoot and the target.

 #### Deadly Tower